5 Tips For Better Digestion & Less Bloat

 There are digestive enzymes in your saliva that are activated more effectively when you chew your food completely before swallowing.

-Take your time when eating, take smaller bites, let your food settle and stop when you're satisfied.
+Take your time when eating, take smaller bites, savour the food, let your food settle and stop when you're satisfied.

 Do this and you'll gradually become accustomed to eating less at meal time, which in turn will reduce bloating and digestive problems.